Let's talk about sex, baby!

-Media guidelines dictate that I cannot talk about Baby B. Fine.
+Media guidelines dictate that I cannot talk about Baby BMedia guidelines dictate that I cannot talk about Baby B. Fine.
 So, for no good reason, I ask: Why are Indian people so uneasy about talking about sex?
 Admit it, you're shifting uncomfortably in your seat already.
 I mean, at the birth of civilisation (also known as "Before iPad"), Indians made great strides in two key departments; mathematics, and sex.
 And yet today, everyone wants to hire an Indian mathematician, but nobody wants to hire an Indian porn-star.
 Make of that what you will.
 To understand the Indian attitude to sex, though it is important to go back to the beginning, the very beginning even.

 wore off, and Indian society got a lot more puritanical about sex